 Once your recycling has been collected it is sent to different parts of the UK and either sold, re-used or turned into other things.
 Glass bottles and jars are shipped as far as Portugal where the glass is made back into glass bottles.

 View the recycling destinations document to find out where your recycling ends up and what happens next.

 What happens when plastic tubs are recycled?

 If you regularly have too much recycling for your box and sacks, or you don't have any, you can collect them for free from most of our Information Service offices - please check this list to see which locations stock containment.

-Please note it can currently take up to six weeks for your containers to be delivered. if you have placed an order please do not place another one, your containers will be delivered as soon as possible.
+Please note it can take up to five weeks for your containers to be delivered.
+If you have placed an order please do not place another one within that time as your containers will be delivered as soon as possible.
 If more than five weeks has passed since your order, please contact us.

 I have more cardboard to recycle than usual, what should I do?